 He stirs up your nest.
 He disappoints your hopes.
 He brings down your confidence.
 He makes you fear and tremble, as all your strength fails, and you feel utterly weary and helpless.
-And all the while He is spreading His strong wings for you to rest your weakness on, and offering His everlasting Creator-strength to work in you.
-And all He asks is that you should sink down in your weariness and wait on Him; and allow Him in His Jehovah-strength to carry as you ride upon the wings of His Omnipotence.
+And all the while He is spreading His strong wings for you to rest your weakness on and offering His everlasting Creator strength to work in you.
+And all He asks is that you sink down in your weariness and wait on Him.
+Allow Him in His Jehovah strength to carry you as you ride upon the wings of His omnipotence.

-Dear child of God!
-I pray you, lift up your eyes, and behold your God!
-Listen to Him who saith that He fainteth not, neither is weary, who promiseth that you too shall not faint or be weary, who asketh nought but this one thing, that you should wait on Him.
-And let your answer be, With such a God, so mighty, so faithful, so tender,
+Dear child of God, I pray you, lift up your eyes, and behold your God!
+Listen to Him who says that He "fainteth not, neither is weary" (Isa.
+40:28), who promises that you too will not faint or be weary, who asks nothing but this one thing, that you should wait on Him.
+And, let your answer be, With such a God, so mighty, so faithful, so tender,